-Data for this indicator are published in a number of reports, including annually in the National Indigenous Reform Agreement (which is available on the Productivity Commission website) and the Australia's mothers and babies reports (e.g. AlHW 2018), and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report and the Overcoming Indigenous Disadvantage: key indicators (e.g. SCRGSP 2016) reports.
+Data for this indicator are published in a number of reports, including annually in the National Indigenous Reform Agreement performance information reports (which are available on the Productivity Commission website) and the Australia's mothers and babies reports (e.g. AlHW 2019), and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report.